geoffbacon/verrius/README.md

 ## To do
 - POS tagging
-    - Pre-trained embeddings *
+    - Pre-trained embeddings
-        - Words/Graphemes
         - Train
             - Model
             - Hyperparams
-            - Data
+            - Data *
+                - EvaLatin
+                - Other
-        - Figure out how to load into model
+        - Figure out how to load into model *
     - Hyperparameter optimization
         - 10-fold CV
     - Experiments